-In the 1920s ethyl silicate resurfaced in the conservation world with the work of A. P. Laurie, who experimented with several formulations and secured at least four patents for stone consolidants.5 By 1932 disagreement arose over its efficacy, and in his classic text, The Weathering of Natural Building Stone, R. J. Schaffer (1932:88) dismissed Laurie's treatments, indicating that "silicon ester appeared to have exerted no protective effect."6 early as 1861 A. W. von Hoffman suggested the use of tetraethoxysilane for the consolidation of the deteriorating Clipsham limestone on the Houses of Parliament, which had been constructed in 1839.
+In the 1920s ethyl silicate resurfaced in the conservation world with the work of A. P. Laurie, who experimented with several formulations and secured at least four patents for stone consolidants.5 By 1932 disagreement arose over its efficacy, and in his classic text, The Weathering of Natural Building Stone, R. J. Schaffer (1932:88) dismissed Laurie's treatments, indicating that "silicon ester appeared to have exerted no protective effect."6

+The Houses of Parliament in London.
+As early as 1861 A. W. von Hoffman suggested the use of tetraethoxysilane for the consolidation of the deteriorating Clipsham limestone on the Houses of Parliament, which had been constructed in 1839.
 Tetraethoxysilane had been first synthesized only fifteen years earlier by Ebelmen.

-New York University.
+Photo courtesy the Institute of Fine Arts, New York University.